kloudtek/mule-elogging/README.md

 # Outbound controller analysers

-As mentioned earlier, the outbound connection has the ability to analyse the wrapper connector to obtain extra information
+As mentioned earlier, the outbound connection has the ability to analyse the wrapper connector to obtain extra information.
+Those are added to the logs under the "connector." namespace (ie.: connection.path, connection.method in the case of http)

 Currently the supported controllers are: